amegeddon/Paws-and-Pints/README.md

 1. Discover dog-friendly pubs across Anglesey and explore their amenities and services.
 2. Engage with authentic reviews from fellow users to make informed decisions about pub visits.
 3. Contribute to the community by adding new dog-friendly pubs and sharing personal experiences through reviews.
-4. Enhance their experience by creating an account, enabling them to save favorite pubs for future reference on their profile page.
+4. The ability to edit their review entries to reflect updated experiences or feedback.
-5. Enjoy the flexibility of editing their review entries to reflect updated experiences or feedback.
+5. The ability to add pubs to the site and uploaded a photo to accompany the pub details.
-6. Exercise control over their account by having the option to delete it at their discretion, ensuring user autonomy and privacy.
+6. The ability for the user to delete pubs and reviews that they themselves have added.

 ### Site Owner

-8. Manage pub entries and reviews seamlessly with options to add, edit, or delete content effortlessly.
+7. Manage pub entries and reviews seamlessly with options to edit or delete content effortlessly.
-9. Create an immersive and user-friendly platform with intuitive navigation, captivating visuals, and an appealing design.
+8. Create an immersive and user-friendly platform with intuitive navigation, captivating visuals, and an appealing design.
-10. Ensure a seamless user experience across all devices by implementing full responsiveness, allowing the website to adapt seamlessly to different screen sizes and device types.
+9. Ensure a seamless user experience across all devices by implementing full responsiveness, allowing the website to adapt seamlessly to different screen sizes and device types.
-11. The user to be directed to a custom 404 error page upon entering a non-existent URL, eliminating the need to rely on the browser's back button.
+10. The user to be directed to a custom 404 error page upon entering a non-existent URL.

 ## Structure